rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/contributing-to-reaction.md

 ### Find an issue and claim it

-1. Explore the [Help Wanted](https://github.com/reactioncommerce/reaction/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [Good First Issue](https://github.com/reactioncommerce/reaction/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) issues on our GitHub repo.
+1. Explore the [Help Wanted] issues on our GitHub repo.
 2. If you find something you want to work on, let us know right there in the comment with how you want to approach the problem.
 3. If you are a first-time contributor, also mention the `@reactioncommerce/community` team in the comment so you can  request to be made a contributor.